nh236/k4a_extract_data/README.md

 `task_name`: string that will be appended to the output folder

 `save_folder`: optional, path where the data should be saved (if you don't want to use the default location)

+`--global_TS`: if set, this will expect from_TS and to_TS to be global device timestamps.
+Default (=not set) expects timestamps relative to start of recording.
+(Azure Kinect timestamps start counting when device is started.
+When recording starts later, e.g. 10 seconds, the global timestamp of the first frame will be 10000000 (microseconds).
+If we want to extract seconds 2 to 3 of this recording, we can call k4a_extract_data either with a value of `2000000` for from_TS, and a value of `3000000` for to_TS (without `--global_TS`) OR we call k4a_extract_data with a value of `12000000` for from_TS, and a value of `13000000` for to_TS and with `--global_TS`.

 Example:
 `./bin/k4a_extract_data ~/test/test123.mkv 90 0 1000000 part1` will store images rotated by 90 degrees for the first second (1000000 microsec) of recording `test123.mkv` in folder  `~/test_part1`